pirelaurent/cytographDB/public/docs/menuBar.md

 - Some layouts may spread nodes very far—use **fit screen**, **zoom**, or try a different layout.
 - Layout results can vary with each execution.

-🔁 **Undo** is supported.
+ **Undo** is supported.

 ### Move >

 - Drag a single node manually.
-- Drag a selected node to move the entire selection.
+- Drag a selected node to move the entire current selection.

 ### Resize >